PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/prefab-display-properties.rst

 This is an example.
 The display name is ``Collide #{up} #{down}``.
 If the value of the ``up`` property is ``true`` and the ``down`` property is ``false``, then the final display name will be ``Collide #up``.

-It means you can use this syntax for showing "flags".
+It means you can use this syntax for showing "tags".